 It multiplies by seeds in winter and cuttings in spring.
 Let us know how to proceed in each case:

 First, the seeds have to be stratified in the refrigerator, in the section of dairy products, fruit, etc., for three months.
-This is done by sowing them in a tupperware -of transparent plastic with a lid- filled with vermiculite (for sale here!) previously moistened with water.
+This is done by sowing them in a tupperware -of transparent plastic with a lid- filled with vermiculite (for sale is located here) previously moistened with water.
 Once a week you have to remove it to remove the lid, and thus get the air to be renewed.

 To multiply by Ulmus parvifolia For cuttings you have to cut a semi-woody branch of about 40cm, impregnate its base with homemade rooting agents, and finally plant it in a pot with vermiculite for example.